vjoel/tupelo/README.md

 * relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementations;

+* even though storage is distributed, the client programming model is that all tuples are in the same place at the same time; there is no need to reason about multiple clocks or clock skew;

-* the current state of the tuplespace can be computed from a earlier state by replaying the transactions in sequence;
+* the current state of the tuplespace can be computed from an earlier state by replaying the transactions in sequence;

 * the evolution of system state over time is observable, and tupelo provides the tools to do so: the `--trace` switch, the `#trace` api, and the `tspy` program.